 The Tyndall-stone building features a roof-level lounge and restaurant, 25,000 square foot main gallery, 300-seat auditorium, lecture and seminar rooms, gift shop, administration space, and storage facilities.
 To facilitate the handling and display of a vast works and exhibits, the building’s freight elevator measures 26 feet long, 14 feet wide, and 12 feet high.
 A private viewing was held on 24 September 1971 and the gallery was opened officially by Princess Margaret and her husband Lord Snowdon on 25 September during the royal couple’s visit.
 A crowd of some 3,000 people were on-hand for the opening.
+During her Royal visit in May 1974, she also unveiled a commemorative plaque was unveiled within the buildings foyer.
 The facility replaced the Winnipeg Art Gallery’s previous location in the Winnipeg Auditorium and its predecessor in the Industrial Bureau Exposition Building.

 “Calling bids soon for new Art Gallery,” Winnipeg Free Press, 20 June 1969, page 3.